JeffTadashi/OMDucky/README.md

-# o.mg.magicite
+# omducky
 Hello!
-This is a collection of scripts for O.MG Cable.
-More info coming soon!
+This is a collection of scripts for O.MG Cable and Rubber Ducky.
+Since they use similar syntax, and all...More info coming soon!